abdulkalam1648-dot/Resume-screening-prototype/README.md

 - SVM: High precision with linear kernel
 - Accuracy comparison visualized with bar charts

+  ## 🔮 Future Work
+This prototype can be expanded and improved in several ways:

+1. **Fairness & Bias Detection**
+   - Integrate fairness metrics to check if the model disproportionately rejects resumes based on gendered words, education background, or other sensitive attributes.
+   - Add explainable AI (XAI) techniques to make predictions transparent.

+2. **Larger Dataset**
+   - Train on hundreds or thousands of resumes to improve generalization.
+   - Use open datasets or anonymized resumes to build a more robust model.

+3. **Deployment**
+   - Convert the notebook into a web app using Flask/Django.
+   - Allow recruiters to upload resumes and get instant predictions.
+   - Add a dashboard with visualizations (accuracy charts, fairness metrics).

+4. **Advanced NLP**
+   - Move beyond keyword frequency to embeddings (Word2Vec, BERT).
+   - Capture semantic meaning of resumes for smarter classification.

+5. **Integration**
+   - Connect with LinkedIn or job portals for real‑world testing.
+   - Explore multilingual resume screening for global recruitment.

 ## 🚀 How to Run
 1. Clone this repo:
    ```bash